 \begin{lemma} For an interaction of the form $\Psi = p\, \Phi + q \, X_j$, where $p,q\in\R$, $j\in \{1,2\}$ and $\Phi \in B_\infty$, it holds that $D_\infty \subseteq D(\mL_{\Psi})$.
 Let $ A\in D_\infty$, then the sums converge absolutely and

 For each $\nu \in \N_0$ there is a constant $c_\nu$, independent of $\Phi$ and $ A $, such that for all~$x\in \Z^2$

-\end{lemma} \begin{proof} The statement follows from Lemma 2.5 in \cite{wmmmt2024} in the following way: The first part is directly implied by the lemma.
-To get the estimate, denote by $T$ the family of standard translation automorphisms acting on $\mA$.
+\end{lemma} \begin{proof} The statement follows from Lemma 2.5 in \cite{wmmmt2024} in the following way: The convergence of the first sum is directly implied by the lemma and the second sum results from choosing a specific summation order.
+To get the estimate, denote by $T$ the family of standard lattice-translation automorphisms acting on $\mA$.
 It holds that

 Lemma 2.5 of \cite{wmmmt2024}, together with the fact that, due to gauge-invariance of $A$, we have $\mL_{T_{-x}X_j}\,A = \mL_{X_j}\,A$, tells us that there is a constant $c_\nu$ independent of $x$, $\Phi$ and $A$ such that